Ballcapz/314final_game_project/READEME.md

 TODO:
-1. Fix the 2nd player, it is not showing up
+1. Fix the 2nd player, it is not moving
+		-- make the control all in one place instead of seperate, put p2 pos into ebx,ecx? or something
 ----------------- IDEAS --------------------
 Teleport from a letter to an unknown place, both characters have to be on a letter to teleport